MaaKaa/SimpleElasticsearchApp/README.md

 ````
 docker run elasticsearch:7.6.2
 ````
-3. Check if it works:
+3. Check, if it works:
 ````
 http://localhost:9200/
 ````